 Hey, if you love camping, make sure you check out the Ultimate Zero Waste Camping Guide!

-“Sitti” [Si’-TEE], which means “my grandma” in Arabic, is a social enterprise that aims to empower and restore hope to refugee communities through the making of olive oil soap and an expanded line of consciously-crafted lifestyle products inspired by the traditions of the community.
+“Sitti” [Si’-TEE], which means “my grandma” in Arabic, is a social enterprise that aims to empower and restore hope to refugee communities through the making of olive oil soap and an expanded line of consciously crafted lifestyle products inspired by the traditions of the community.

 Sitti is a certified women-owned, and purpose-driven brand committed to the self-reliance of refugee and displaced communities providing long-term income-generating opportunities and skill development training empowered by an inclusive global economy.

-Sitti was co-founded in 2014 by local Toronto resident, Noora Sharrab, CEO of Sitti and co-founder and Middle East regional director of Hopes for Women in Education, an international NGO, and American Jacqueline Sofia, CCO/CIO of Sitti.
+Sitti was co-founded in 2014 by local Toronto resident, Noora Sharrab, CEO of Sitti and co-founder and the Middle East regional director of Hopes for Women in Education, an international NGO, and American Jacqueline Sofia, CCO/CIO of Sitti.
 The two co-founders partnered with several skilled female artisans in the Jerash Refugee Camp community in Jordan to create Sitti.

 The Sitti product line, which began with a signature square bar of handmade, cold-pressed olive oil soap, has since grown to a line of 21+ popular lifestyle products, including curated products through partnerships with mission-driven brand names.